 He has been very active in the corporate world and presently serves on the Boards of Directors of AltaLink, and recently as a past board member of EPCOR and past Chairman of Northview Apartment REIT.

 Doug Mitchell's record of community service has garnered numerous honours, including membership in the Order of Canada and the Alberta Order of Excellence.
 In 2004, he was named one of the most influential Albertans in the province's first 100 years.
 In 2009, his alma mater honoured him by naming the new University of British Columbia Olympic Sport facility the Doug Mitchell Thunderbird Sports Centre.
 In 2010 and 2011, he was included in the Globe and Mail's list of the Power 50 of Canadian sports.
 He was also included in the Calgary Herald's list of the City's 12 Most Influential Business People.
 He holds honourary degrees from the University of Calgary and SAIT Polytechnic.
 In 2007, he was named Calgary Booster Club Sportsman of the Year.
-He has also been inducted into the Alberta Sports Hall of Fame, the UBC Football Hall of Fame and the BC Football Hall of Fame.
-In 2017 he was inducted into the Colorado College Athletic Hall of Fame.
+He has also been inducted into the Canada Sport Hall of Fame, the Alberta Sports Hall of Fame, the UBC Football Hall of Fame, the BC Football Hall of Fame and the Colorado College Athletic Hall of Fame.
 In 2016, he received the President's Award for career leadership roles in amateur and professional sports from Sports Media Canada and The Canada Institute presented the Woodrow Wilson Award for Public Service to His Honour and Lieutenant Governor Lois Mitchell as a team.